aley-1998/X-Ray-Result-Interpreter/README.md

 ### Methodologies/Techniques:
 This project will be implemented with Python programming language, as it is a powerful high level scientific programing language.
-The Python distribution Anaconda will be used since it contains all core Python libraries the program relies on to function, if not most.
+The Python distribution Anaconda will be used since it contains all scientific Python libraries the program relies on to function, if not most.
 These libraries can be categorized as such:
 -	File handling (os, zipfile)
 -	Data cleaning/handling (Pandas, NumPy)